D0BR0MYSL/TweakTimeSaver/README.md

 ### How to download and deploy

 - If you are not familiar with Github website yet, just hit the green "Code" button at the top right corner of this page and choose "Download ZIP" option.
 Then unpack downloaded .zip archive.
-- Please note that TwseakTimeSaver has not been tested at paths containing spaces, but should work.
+- Please note that TweakTimeSaver has not been tested at paths containing spaces, but should work.
 It's just better to not use spaces in folder names for command line scripts.

 ### Tips on use